Skip to content

 Keep Your Chart of Accounts Simple

-The chart of accounts is very important to restaurant accounting, especially when you're working with multiple locations.
+The chart of accounts is very important to restaurant accounting, especially when working with multiple locations.

-This is what's going to generate categories for expenses and income; it will also determine how reports look.
+This will generate categories for expenses and income and determine how reports look.

 It's important to avoid over-complicating the chart of accounts.